OlekSt/Fabike/Testing.md

     - I can open my profile, where I can see my shipping details
     - I update them and get a success message
     - I can see my purchse history, and can open last orders details
-    - I open a past order, which takes me to a page with the order summary: oder number/date, product details, shipping address, payment info.
+    - I open a past order, which takes me to a page with the order summary: order number/date, product details, shipping address, payment info.

     Conclusion:
     - Passed.
     - All works as expected.
-    - Admin has a corect odrder created.
+    - Admin has a corect order created.

 Confirmation email:
 <img src="media/readme/18_user_stories.jpg" alt="Title image" style="margin: 0 10px;" width="100%"/>